nielstanis/cphdevfest2023/Notes.md

-# Supply Chain Workshop

-- Introduction about the problem?
-- Focus on _producing_ software
-- Focus on _consuming_ software
+# Securing your .NET application software supply-chain, the practical approach!

+With our complete software development process becoming more complex we also got a lot more security problems to deal with.
+What starts with code and ends with releasing/deploying software is also being referred at as the software supply chain.
+Over the last years we've seen some big security incidents tied to the software supply chain and the software industry acknowledged there was a need for action.
+And today there is a lot to choose from, but what will be the most effective things to do?

-- The commands used in this workshop will be running on either MacOSX and/or Linux (WSL) with Windows alternatives; but we'll work it out once we get there ;)
+What to expect; we're doing some introductions/overviews on the different area's followed by labs.
+We're going to focus on both producing and consuming software.
+The commands used in this workshop will be running on either MacOSX and/or Linux (WSL) with Windows alternatives; but we'll work it out once we get there ;)

 # Introducing DocGenerator Project